grv87/gradle-packer-plugin/README.md

 # gradle-packer-plugin
 This plugin allows to run [Packer](http://www.packer.io/) builds from Gradle.

-1. It parses Packer's templates and creates Gradle tasks to run Packer, separate task for each builder in each template.
+1. It parses Packer's templates and creates Gradle tasks to run Packer.
+	For each template it creates single task to run all builders at once and separate task for each builder.

 2. It could pass used-defined variables to Packer.